Xpra-org/xpra/docs/Network/SSL.md

 ```
 xpra attach ssl://127.0.0.1:10001/
 ```
-To avoid this error when the server uses a self signed certificate:
+To avoid this error when the server uses a self-signed certificate:
 ```
 [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:590)
 ```